 To ensure that future generations are introduced to the Willis Wall Pose in South America, we infected our guide Nico, who will surely spread the pose to future trekkers, who in turn will carry this epitome of photographic candidness to Europe, Africa, Canada, Kiwiland, Australia and beyond….bwa haha haha!

 So mindless Instagrammers, take note.
 Strike the Willis Wall Pose…..just once!
 Then enjoy your views and surroundings.
 Note: pose can be struck on left or right leg.

-As I age my technique is diminishing, so I post this last picture as an example of superb form, already perfected by my daughter at age 16:
+This picture is an example of superb form, already perfected by my daughter at age 16: